MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-library-features.md

 | *`msvcurt.lib`* | **Deprecated** Static library for the pure managed CRT. | **`/clr:pure`** |  |
 | *`msvcurtd.lib`* | **Deprecated** Static library for the Debug version of the pure managed CRT.
 Not redistributable. | **`/clr:pure`** |  |

-If you link your program from the command line without a compiler option that specifies a C run-time library, the linker will use the statically linked CRT libraries: *`libcmt.lib`*, *`libvcruntime.lib`*, and *`libucrt.lib`*.
+If you link your program from the command line without a compiler option that specifies a C runtime library, the linker will use the statically linked CRT libraries: *`libcmt.lib`*, *`libvcruntime.lib`*, and *`libucrt.lib`*.

 Using the statically linked CRT implies that any state information saved by the C runtime library will be local to that instance of the CRT.
 For example, if you use [`strtok`](../c-runtime-library/reference/strtok-strtok-l-wcstok-wcstok-l-mbstok-mbstok-l.md) when using a statically linked CRT, the position of the `strtok` parser is unrelated to the `strtok` state used in code in the same process (but in a different DLL or EXE) that is linked to another instance of the static CRT.
 In contrast, the dynamically linked CRT shares state for all code within a process that is dynamically linked to the CRT.
 This concern does not apply if you use the new more secure versions of these functions; for example, `strtok_s` does not have this problem.

-Because a DLL built by linking to a static CRT will have its own CRT state, it is not recommended to link statically to the CRT in a DLL unless the consequences of this are specifically desired and understood.
+Because a DLL built by linking to a static CRT has its own CRT state, it isn't recommended to link statically to the CRT in a DLL unless the consequences of this are specifically desired and understood.
 For example, if you call [`_set_se_translator`](../c-runtime-library/reference/set-se-translator.md) in an executable that loads the DLL linked to its own static CRT, any hardware exceptions generated by the code in the DLL will not be caught by the translator, but hardware exceptions generated by code in the main executable will be caught.

 If you are using the **`/clr`** compiler switch, your code will be linked with a static library, msvcmrt.lib.
 The static library provides a proxy between your managed code and the native CRT.
 You cannot use the statically linked CRT ( **`/MT`** or **`/MTd`** options) with **`/clr`**.
 Use the dynamically-linked libraries (**`/MD`** or **`/MDd`**) instead.
 The pure managed CRT libraries are deprecated in Visual Studio 2015 and unsupported in Visual Studio 2017.